-What Drivers in Maine Should Know to Keep Pedestrians Safe in 2016
+What Drivers in Maine Should Know to Keep Pedestrians Safe

 An alarming statistic surfaced at the end of the year: 2015 was the deadliest year for pedestrians in Maine since 1997.

 According to an article published in the Portland Press Herald, 18 pedestrians died between Jan.
 1, 2015, and Dec.
 23. The report cited statistics from the Maine Department of Transportation and Maine Bureau of Public Safety.
 While many people might think children are usually victims in such accidents, it turns out all pedestrians who lost their lives in Maine were adults.
 This statistic is unusual when considering national numbers.
 The National Highway Traffic Safety Administration reported that 21 percent of all deadly pedestrian accidents nationwide involved children 14 and younger.

 And while a spokesman for the Maine Department of Transportation stated that pedestrians often are at fault, our personal injury attorneys at the Law Offices of Joe Bornstein know that drivers also share responsibility in many cases.
 We know that factors such as talking or texting on a phone while behind the wheel or driving after using drugs or alcohol can have grave consequences.
 Other leading causes of pedestrian accidents include rolling through stop signs, not paying attention and speeding or reckless driving through crosswalks.

 But crosswalks are actually not the most dangerous spots for pedestrians.
 Across the United States and in Maine, over two-thirds of all deadly pedestrian accidents happened away from intersections and after the sun has gone down, according to the Press Herald report.